ojobabs/Data-Science-Cookbook/Git/test.md

 # enabling tracking
 git push -u origin new-chart
 ```
 4. After talking to Ada, Bebe decides to help finish up the feature.
-She checks out the feature branch and makes some changes, then pushes them back to GitHub:
+She checks out the feature branch and makes some changes, then pushes them back to GitLab:
 ```bash
 # Use `git fetch` to "download" commits from GitHub, without merging
 # This makes the remote branch available locally